 From Dutch Harbor, you might head farther west to Adak and Atka, or up north to St. Paul Island in the Pribilofs.
 You may fill up completely with southbound cargo in the Bering Sea ports, or you might, on the way back to Seattle, stop at the Alaskan peninsula ports such as King Cove to top up your cargo.
 A fully loaded ship could be carrying up to four million pounds of cargo.

-We have been in operation for thirty years, and are proud of the fact that has been no loss of life on our vessels in Alaska, and that we’ve never put anyone in a wheelchair.
-While we characterize the work as dangerous, we are proud of this amazing safety record, which is a product of the quality of our officers and the amount of training that we bestow upon our new hires.
+While we characterize the work as dangerous, we have an amazing safety record, which is a product of the quality of our officers and the amount of training that we bestow upon our new hires.

 We do not stop at the sister port of St. George.